 2. Text-to-image Search

 Text-to-image search enables natural language queries to locate relevant images and visual content in the database.
 The system uses cross-modal embeddings to bridge the semantic gap between textual descriptions and visual features.
-This capabilities powers applications like finding product images based on specifications or locating diagrams matching technical descriptions.
+These capabilities power applications like finding product images based on specifications or locating diagrams matching technical descriptions.

 3. Audio-visual Search Capabilities